firmata/protocol/spi-proposal.md

 ### SPI_BEGIN_TRANSACTION

-Initialize a SPI device.
+Initialize a SPI device or switch focus to a SPI device (if more than one device is on the SPI bus).
 Call once before reading from or writing to a separate SPI device.

 The `deviceId` is any value between 0 and 31 and is chosen by the user.
 The